bosskabouter/volatalk/README.md

 In order to find each other and establish these sessions, peers register on a Signalling server.
 PeerJS (https://peerjs.com/) is a reference signalling server and can be installed anywhere.
 They also offer the default instance https://0.peerjs.com/.

-The default Signalling server used in VolaTALK client is available on https://peer.pm:999.
+The Signalling server used in VolaTALK client is available on https://peer.pm:999.
 Currently the client does not allow the user to choose between available signalling servers.
 See VolaTALK Server for more information.

-### Peer ID
+#### Peer ID

-A VolaTALK peer identifies by sending the Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey as requested peerid.
+A VolaTALK peer registers onto the Signalling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

+Peer IDs, are shared between users by 'copy-and-paste' invites.
+The application includes a QR generator and reader to facilicate the exchange of trusted invites.

 The private key is stored in a Dexie encrypted IndexedDB.

-Public keys, or Peer IDs, are shared between users by 'copy-and-paste' invites.
-The application includes a QR generator and reader to facilicate the exchange of trusted invites.

 TODO: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
 Contacts or messages would not be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
-This requires an overhaul of CryptoService.
+That's like a recoverable phone number.

 ### VolaTALK Client